khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

   <img class="figure-img" src="/img/banner-structure.svg" alt="Numbered diagram of a banner structure" role="img" />
 </figure>

-1. **Container**: Container that wraps the Banner content.
+1. **Container**: Wraps the content.
-1. **Illustration**: Illustration that compliments the Banner content.
+1. **Illustration** (optional): Compliments the content.
-1. **Title**: Top level header for the Banner content.
+1. **Title**: Header for the content.
-1. **Body**: The description in the Banner content.
+1. **Message**: Text content indicating the purpose and potential next steps.
-1. **Button**: The primary button used to take action within the Banner content.
+1. **Action**: A single button to provide an explicit action the user can take based on the message.
-1. **Close**: The close icon that dismisses or removes the Banner.
+1. **Dismissal**: Permanently removes the banner for a user.

 ## Guidelines

 ### When to use

-- Inform a user of a feature that has yet to be enabled.
-For example, Auto DevOps.
+- Inform a user of a feature that isn't enabled.
 - Promote a new feature.
-For example, a free trial of GitLab Ultimate featuring the new squash commit functionality in merge requests.
 - Solicit user feedback.
-For example, evaluating a set of new features to help prioritize your roadmap through a survey.

 ### When not to use